rust-lang/rust/src/doc/rustc-dev-guide/src/traits/implied-bounds.md

 }
 ```

-The rationale for implied bounds for traits is that if a type implement `Copy`,
+The rationale for implied bounds for traits is that if a type implements `Copy`,
-that is if there exists an `impl Copy` for that type, there *ought* to exist
+that is, if there exists an `impl Copy` for that type, there *ought* to exist
 an `impl Clone` for that type, otherwise the compiler would have reported an
 error in the first place.
 So again, if we were forced to repeat the additionnal
 `where SomeType: Clone` everywhere whereas we already know that
 `SomeType: Copy` hold, we would kind of duplicate the verification work.

 Implied bounds are not yet completely enforced in rustc, at the moment it only
-works for outlive requirements, super trait bounds and bounds on associated
+works for outlive requirements, super trait bounds, and bounds on associated
 types.
 The full RFC can be found [here][RFC].
 We'll give here a brief view
 of how implied bounds work and why we chose to implement it that way.
 The
 complete set of lowering rules can be found in the corresponding